JustaKris/Donald-Trump-Rally-Speeches-NLP/docs/guides/deployment.md

-# FastAPI Deployment Guide
+# Deployment Guide

-This guide covers deploying the Trump Rally Speeches NLP API to various platforms.
+This guide covers deploying the Trump Speeches NLP Chatbot API to various platforms.

 ## Table of Contents